Solution | AML Alerts Triage#

 Note

-The first two Flow zones of our project are fairly straightforward.
+The first two Flow zones of the project are straightforward.

-We begin in the Input Flow zone by bringing in 6 initial datasets:
+The Input Flow zone brings in six initial datasets:

-alerts_history is combined with new_alerts via a stack recipe.
-All of the alerts in the new_alerts are obviously missing values for the is_escalated column since they haven’t yet been classified.
+alerts_history is combined with new_alerts via a Stack recipe.
+All alerts in the new_alerts dataset are obviously missing values for the is_escalated column since they haven’t yet been classified.

 This zone also combines client information (accounts) with segments representing KYC created client categories.

-This project has scenarios that can be configured to be triggered based on changes to these initial datasets but some additional work is needed to update the project to connect to updating datasets.
-Within the first Flow zone, some additional data preparation is done to handle email addresses, IP addresses, and home addresses.
+This project includes scenarios that you can configure to trigger based on changes to these initial datasets.
+Additional work is needed to update the project to connect to updating datasets.
+Within the first Flow zone, some additional data preparation handles email addresses, IP addresses, and home addresses.

-Moving along to the Data Preparation Flow zone, we sequentially process the data to create some additional features for the model’s feature engineering.
-A first prepare recipe creates the age of the customer and then a window recipe creates all the major features that will be important for the model.
+Next, the Data Preparation Flow zone sequentially processes the data to create some additional features for the model’s feature engineering.
+A first Prepare recipe creates the age of the customer.
+Then, a Window recipe creates all major features that will be important for the model.
 The data is additionally filtered to keep only alerts before being split into three datasets:

 Dataset |